Singapore country brief

 Foreign investment has traditionally been welcomed in Singapore and has accounted for a significant share of total investment in the economy.
 Through foreign investment, Singapore has evolved into a base for multinational companies to engage in high-end manufacturing and product development, deliver services and coordinate regional procurement, production, marketing and distribution operations.
-Reflecting the important contribution of foreign investment to the Singaporean economy, there are few restrictions on inward foreign investment.
 The restrictions that exist are mostly in broadcasting, the domestic news media, legal and other professional services, multi-level marketing, property ownership and retail banking.

 The Singapore Government is working towards transforming Singapore from an investment-driven economy to an innovation-driven economy.
-As a result, it has introduced a number of promotion programs aimed at attracting investment by multinational companies and Small and Medium Enterprises.
-These include exemption of corporate tax on profits from pioneer activity for up to 10 years, double deduction for qualifying research and development expenses against income and operational headquarters' income from the provision of approved services in Singapore taxed at 10 per cent.
-Innovation development projects may obtain grants of 30–50 per cent of approved direct development costs.
+It has introduced exemption of corporate tax on profits from pioneer activity for up to 10 years, double deduction for qualifying research and development expenses against income and operational headquarters' income from the provision of approved services in Singapore taxed at 10 per cent.
+Innovation development projects may obtain grants of between 30–50 per cent of approved direct development costs.
 Two areas specifically identified for further development are environmental and water technologies, and interactive and digital media.